hnnhvwht/hyndman-khandakar/README.md

 This package implements and improves the Hyndman&ndash;Khandakar algorithm for the automatic selection of autoregressive integrated moving average (ARIMA) models for time series analysis and forecasting.
 It is a wrapper around the [StatsModels](https://github.com/statsmodels/statsmodels) package.

-The original algorithm uses only the Kwiatkowski&ndash;Phillips&ndash;Schmidt&ndash;Shin (KPSS) test to determine the degree of differencing.
-This package also incorporates the augmented Dicker&ndash;Fuller (ADF) test.
-This distinction is key.
-The KPSS test evaluates the null hypothesis that the time series is stationary around a deterministic trend against the alternative of a unit root.
-On the other hand, the ADF test evaluates the null hypothesis that the time series contains a unit root against the alternative of stationarity.
-These tests are complementary, and the idea behind this implementation is that the inclusion of the ADF test makes the process of finding the degree of differencing more robust.

 ## Dependencies

 - NumPy